7 Odd Tools That are Invaluable for Some Trades

 When it comes to portable generators and ease of use, liquid propane (LP) sure beats gasoline.
 Gasoline is a handy fuel, but it's not without problems.
 Storing enough gasoline to get you through a several-day power outage requires constant vigilance.
 First you have to buy several 5-gallon gas containers and find a safe place to store them.
 Then you have to add stabilizer and ideally replace the gas after several months to make sure it's still fresh when you need it.
 Next, check out 12 more tools you won't regret having on the jobsite.

 Replacing damaged shingles is tough on super-hot days—the shingles are soft and tear apart.
 It’s not much easier on cold days—frozen shingles break in two if you pry them up too far.
 But the “Goldilocks approach,” waiting for the temperature to be just right, isn’t always an option.

 The Roof Snake by PacTool International makes shingle repairs easier.
 Just pry up a little bit on the surrounding shingles to remove the nails that hold down the damaged one.
 Pull out the old one and slide a new shingle into place.
 Flip the tool around and insert a roofing nail into the nail slot.
 Slip the tool under the overlapping shingle, and (here’s the ingenious part) hit the tool with your hammer to get the nail started.
 Then pull the slot free and pound the nail in with the flat part.
 Because you don’t have to pound directly on the nail, the shingles don’t need to be pried up so far, making damage less likely.
-Pick up the Roof Snake by PacTool International online.